 Free Legal Advice

-If you have questions about your case and/or participating in the program, you can speak to a lawyer in the Bronx, Brooklyn, Staten Island, Queens or Manhattan.
+If you have questions about your case and/or participating in the program, you can speak to a lawyer.
 This legal advice is free of charge.
-Please review the page of the borough where you were arrested to find the agency and/or lawyer assigned to you.
+Please contact us so that we can connect you with the agency and/or lawyer assigned to you.